iconify/iconify/components/react/readme.md

 ## Full documentation

-For extended documentation visit [Iconify for React documentation](https://docs.iconify.design/icon-components/react/).
+For extended documentation visit [Iconify for React documentation](https://iconify.design/docs/icon-components/react/).

 ## License

 React component is released with MIT license.

-© 2019 - 2022 Vjacheslav Trushkin / Iconify OÜ
+© 2019-PRESENT Vjacheslav Trushkin

 See [Iconify icon sets page](https://icon-sets.iconify.design/) for list of collections and their licenses.